 Just a few minutes from all of the universities, you’ll find yourself on the lush grounds of the South Carolina State House.
 Explore the monuments and find the six bronze stars on the outside of the impressive structure, each marking a spot that was hit by General Sherman’s cannons during the Civil War.
-You can take free guided and self-guided tours of the State House Monday through Friday, and you may even spot Governor Henry McMaster and his bulldog Mac.
+You can take free self-guided tours of the State House Monday through Friday, and you may even spot Governor Henry McMaster and his bulldog Mac.

 After a jam-packed afternoon, it's time to take it easy.
 Freshen up at the hotel, and then head on over to Main Street for something savory and delicious at Hunter-Gatherer.
 As you cheers with a cold, craft beer, to the weekend ahead, be sure to ask how these brewers have mastered their craft.
 If time permits during your stay, a visit to their second location is a must.
 The historic airplane hangar turned brewery, has welcomed some famous visitors in its day (do the names Earhart, Orville and Wilbur ring a bell?).

 Time to conquer the day, but first, breakfast.
 Enjoy something sweet and caffeinated at Immaculate Consumption on Main Street.
 With a drink in one hand, and something to munch on in the other, head back to the historic district and get ready to dive into the rich history of the heart of SC.